kubernetes-sigs/gateway-api/geps/gep-1731/index.md

 // * "503"
 // * "504"
 //
-// Implementations SHOULD support the `"5xx"` shorthand for matching any
+// Implementations SHOULD support the `"5xx"` shorthand for matching status
-// status code in the 500-599 range, and SHOULD support specifying any
+// codes in the 500-599 range.
+For implementations supporting `"5xx"`, this
-// status code within the valid 100-599 (inclusive) range.
+// shorthand MUST match the following status codes:
 //
+// * "500"
+// * "502"
+// * "503"
+// * "504"
+//
+// The `"5xx"` shorthand MAY additionally match a well-documented subset of
+// arbitrary status codes in the 500-599 range, or match all status codes in
+// this range.
+//
+// Implementations SHOULD NOT support retrying status codes in the 100-399
+// range, as these responses are generally not appropriate to retry.
+//
-// Implementations MAY support values in the 600-999 (inclusive) range,
+// Implementations MAY support specifying discrete values in the 400-499 range,
+// which are often inadvisable to retry, and MAY support discrete values in the
-// which are not valid for HTTP clients, but are sometimes used for
+// 600-999 (inclusive) range, which are not valid for HTTP clients, but are
-// communicating application-specific errors, or additional shorthand
+// sometimes used for communicating application-specific errors.
+//
-// codes for any `[0-9]xx` range.
+// Implementations MAY support additional shorthand codes for any `[0-9]xx`
+// range.
 //
 // +kubebuilder:validation:Pattern=`^[1-9](?:[0-9][0-9]|xx)$`
 type HTTPRouteRetryStatusCode string